wilmixjemin8/JDK1.0/README.md

 -----------------------

-WSP Framework   contains   view1,view2,view3.
+JDK Framework   contains   view1,view2,view3.
 View-3   will  get   the  response  data    from  the

 Insurance  form    where  client   submit  the  data.